Customer Care Policy

 • Adherence to conditions as stipulated on the ticket or promotional materials or as set by the venue.

-• Refraining from drinking alcohol in the auditorium if that is a requirement of the venue.
+• Refraining from drinking alcohol in the auditorium if that is a requirement of the venue, a stipulation of the performer or the nature of the performance.

 • Refraining from causing excessive noise or movement during a performance.

-• Not having consumed excessive amounts of alcohol or being in a state which is causing annoyance or offence to other customers.
+• Not having consumed excessive amounts of alcohol or other substances or being in a state which is causing annoyance or offence to other customers.

 • Compliance with reasonable requests from other customers or staff.